okaara1/blockchain-lab/README.md

-# Hyperledger Fabric Intro Lab
+# Donation transparency with Hyperledger Fabric intro
 This is a very simple demonstration of how to write smart contracts on Hyperledger Fabric (1.4).
 During this lab, you will: